ray00178/RZAlbum-Java/README.md

 The RZAlbum for android to select the photo library.
 And usage：<br/>
 * Support Single choice、Multiple choice、Preview、Folder switch and take pictures.
 * For __6.0 or later__, The permissions have been handled very well，So don't worry about their own.
-* According to your project color, Setting ur StatusBarColor、ToolBarColor.
+* According to your project color, Setting ur StatusBarColor、ToolBarColor、PickColor.
 * According to your preferences / needs, Show the number of fields and select the number of restrictions.
 * In Activity or Frangment, Can support the use.
 * For __Android7.0 or later, the camera function through the FileProvider do adaptation processing.__<br/>